 Do you live by a lot of apartment buildings?
 Are there a lot of working families around you?

 You may love dogs and really want to walk them for cash, but if the market isn’t there, it won’t work.

 I live in an area with a lot of retired folks.
 They are always out walking their dogs.

 Unless they get sick or hurt, I probably won’t be able to find regular dog walking jobs around my area.
 If you are willing to travel, that would be a whole different story.

 Your strength and constitution will also factor in.
 How many dogs can you effectively walk at one time?
 If you live in an area with only a few prospects, it would be fine if you can only walk one dog at a time.

 ASK A DOG WALKER: What's the Dog Walker Salary & Dog Walking Rates?

 2. Consider Your Availability for the Job

-Maybe you can only walk in the morning or in the evening, but a lot of people need a dog walker for while they are at work – this means in the middle of the day.
+Maybe you can only walk in the morning or in the evening, but many people need a dog walker while at work – this means in the middle of the day.

 To be a successful dog walker, you need to be available when people need you.